 Moodle is a free, online learning management system, which enables educators to create a private website, filled with dynamic courses.
 It enables the use of interactive features such as question forums, feedback surveys, and quizzes, allows for lesson content pages, and assignment uploads, as well as progress tracking and notifications, to aid in organization and ensure students are on track.
 (Features - MoodleDocs, no date)

-Figures 1 and 2 display the web app on a laptop, however, the web app has a responsive layout meaning it can be used on other devices, such as a tablet or smartphone.
+Figures 1 and 2 display the web app on a laptop, however, the web app has a responsive layout, meaning it can be used on other devices, such as a tablet or smartphone.
 It has a clean layout, using neutral colours, with minimal distractions.
 This is highly suitable for an educational environment, to ensure users are engaged in their work.